zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com/downloads/csufresno/om/queuing-visualization.html" target="_blank">General Queuing System Visualizer </a> This is an interactive tool demonstrates different types of single server queuing processes with visualizations and downloadable simulated datasets.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/ggm-waitline-visualizer.html" target="_blank">G/G/m Queuing System Visualizer </a> This is an interactive tool demonstrates G/G/m queuing system.
 This particular tool illustrates how the utilization rate and the number of servers affect the average wait time.

+- <a href="http://www.wentoday.com/downloads/csufresno/om/erlangBTable.html" target="_blank"> Erlang B Table Visualizer </a> This is an interactive dashboard that uses the Erlang B formula to calculate and visualize the probability of incoming demand being lost because all servers in a system are currently busy.
+M/M/m/m Queue

 ### Location & Layout Problems